netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 ### Recommendations

-- RTT-algorithms algorithms should be reset when the network path changes (beyond 4-tuple).
-This is best achieved by ensureing that the network path only changes when requested by QUIC.
+- RTT-algorithms should be reset when the network path changes (beyond 4-tuple).
+This is best achieved by ensuring that the network path changes only when requested by QUIC.

 Round-trip time estimation algorithms can also benefit from exact knowledge of a path:

-- An implementation may use SCIONs SCMP traceroute ({{Section 6 of SCION-CP}}) to measure latency of individual links and then use this information to select new network paths that favour low latency links and avoid low latency links.
+- An implementation may use SCIONs SCMP traceroute ({{Section 6 of SCION-CP}}) to measure the latency of individual links and then use this information to select new network paths that favor low latency links and avoid low latency links.
 See also
   {{bottleneck}}.

 - An implementation could use the SCION metadata extension to get latency on links in a path without having to measure it.
-  This latency may not by fully accurate, but may in many cases be "good enough".
+  This latency may not be fully accurate, but may in many cases be "good enough".

 ## MTU Discovery {#mtu}

 The MTU may be used to calculate the available payload size.
-SCION inserts an additional header ({{Section 2 of SCION-DP}}) into every packet.
+SCION inserts an additional header ({{Section 2 of SCION-DP}}) into each packet.
 The header size depends on the IP family (e.g., IP4 vs IPv6 addresses) and on the "length" of the path, i.e., the number of ASes that are traversed.
 This must be taken into account when calculating the available payload size.

-The difference between typical MTU (1500 bytes) and QUIC required packet size (1200 bytes) is sufficient for normal real-world SCION headers.
+The difference between typical MTU (1500 bytes) and QUI's required packet size (1200 bytes) is sufficient for normal real-world SCION headers.

 PMTU discovery {{Section 14.3 of QUIC-TRANSPORT}} can be used to